Woman Asks The Internet If A Cat Name Is A Hill Worth Dying On And Reddit Declares Her A Loser

 On one hand, OP didn't even remember the connection.
 On the other hand, she really likes the name Sandy for the cat.

 When faced with criticism regarding their choices, individuals often experience a defensive response, particularly when it relates to personal identity.
-According to developmental psychologists, this defensiveness can be traced back to early experiences of self-esteem formation and identity development.
 The notion of a name being ridiculed can trigger feelings of inadequacy or invalidate personal choices.

 As it turns out, conversations like this are nothing new.
-People have dunked it out over a perceived exclusive accesses and use to a name more times than any of us would ever even want to count.
+People have argued over perceived exclusive access to and use of a name more times than any of us would ever want to count.

-Honestly, in the desperation to be as original as possible sometimes people go way too far as it is, too.
-Who could forget when Allison Czarnecki, a mom from Utah turned to Twitter one evening to share some of the most absurd and ridiculous names she found in her child's yearbook.
+Honestly, in the desperation to be as original as possible, sometimes people go way too far.
+Who could forget when Allison Czarnecki, a mom from Utah, turned to Twitter one evening to share some of the most absurd and ridiculous names she found in her child's yearbook?

-Do you care about the relationship with your sister is a painful question.
+Do you care about the relationship with your sister?
+It's a painful question.

 How much power do fertility issues wield?
 In this week's episode of AITA: too much.